 If installation of a guardrail is not possible, other options include a safety net system or personal fall arrest system.
 A safety net system is a form of a passive fall protection system.
 Safety nets protect workers and public from falling debris.
 A personal fall arrest system is a form of active fall protection in which a worker wears a full body safety harness.
 Then a connecting system secures the worker to an anchorage point.
 Lifelines and anchor points are in an active fall protection category.
 Active fall protection requires training, maintenance, and inspection on a regular on-going basis.
 Personal fall arrest system equipment needs to handle increased fall distances, forces, and swing hazards.

-Worker safety matters.
-Prevent worker injuries and fatalities from falls with appropriate prevention and protection systems.
+Worker and leading edge safety matters.
+Prevent worker injuries and fatalities from falls with appropriate prevention and leading edge fall protection systems.